astra-vision/LiDPM/README.md

             |       ├── 000000.label
             |       ├── 000001.label
             |       └── ...
+            ├── ...
             ├── 08/ # for validation
+            ├── ...
             ├── 11/ # 11-21 for testing
+            ├── ...
             └── 21/
                 └── ...
 ```

 ## Ground truth generation

-To generate the complete scenes run the `map_from_scans.py` script.
+To generate the complete scenes, run the `map_from_scans.py` script.
-This will use the dataset scans and poses to generate the sequence map to be used as the ground truth during training.
+This uses the dataset scans and poses to generate sequence maps, which serve as ground truth during training.

 Specify the SemanticKITTI path and the output path in the corresponding config file.

 ```
 cd lidpm/scripts
 python map_from_scans.py configs/map_from_scans.yaml